renesas-rcar/meta-vc/docs/hyperflash.md

 root@h3vc2:~#
 ```

-`/proc/mtd` shows that "uboot" corresponds to mtd4 so we need to write
+`/proc/mtd` shows that "uboot" corresponds to mtd4:
-our binary file to `/dev/mtdblock4`:

 ```
-root@h3vc2:~# dd if=/home/root/u-boot-elf-h3vc2-v2018.09.bin of=/dev/mtdblock4
+root@h3vc2:~# flashcp u-boot-elf-h3vc2-v2018.09.bin /dev/mtd4
 ```

-After the `dd` command returns, the target can be rebooted and the new
+After the `flashcp` command returns, the target can be rebooted and the new
 version of u-boot will be loaded from the hyperflash.